Last Updated on January 22, 2023

 Basilisk’s Stat Breakdown

 Look at all of these vulnerable stats… You know, for a creature that is known for killing with a saving throw, it is itself a bearer of several low saving throws.
-Even its constitution modifier is a little lackluster for a creature with such a fearsome reputation.

-With a Passive Perception of 9, you stand a fair chance of getting the drop on the basilisk or even avoiding it entirely.
+I want to point out its Passive Perception of 9.
+That’s pretty low, so you stand a fair chance of getting the drop on the basilisk or even avoiding it entirely.
 Ultimately this is a good thing.
-You don’t want this monster to see you.

 The Basilisk’s Tactics